kriomant/mockers/README.md

 Features are added on demand, so feel free to contact me and explain your needs.

-Mocking magic is implemented using `proc_macro_attribute` attribute which is only available on nightly Rust (it was tested to work with *1.30.0-nightly (67390c0c3 2018-08-14)*).
-Working on stable Rust will be supported later.

 ## Usage at a glance

 This is a very short introduction to show what is possible and